mjg123/mjg123.github.io/_posts/2017-10-23-Java-Inexact-Method-References.md

 ## Exactly...

-Method references don't work *quite* how I thought they did.
+Well, TIL that method references don't work *quite* how I thought they did.
+I can see this as a simple case where it looks like it *ought* to work, but more complex examples are easy to imagine.

 JDK8 improved a lot of things, but in Josh's words "Compromises were required".
 [Here](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8144169) and [here](https://bugs.openjdk.java.net/browse/JDK-8176576) people have raised this behaviour as being a bug.